FraunhoferIWES/foxes/docs/source/models.rst

 conditions.

-The list of available farm controller classes can be found :ref:`here in the API<foxes.models.farm_controllers>`.
+The list of available farm controller classes can be found :doc:`here in the API <_autoapi/foxes/models/farm_controllers/index>`.
 For example:

-* :ref:`BasicFarmController<foxes.models.farm_controllers.BasicFarmController>`: Calls turbine models based on their order of appearance, moving those with `pre_rotor` flag to the front.
+* :class:`BasicFarmController<foxes.models.farm_controllers.BasicFarmController>`: Calls turbine models based on their order of appearance, moving those with `pre_rotor` flag to the front.
-* :ref:`OpFlagController<foxes.models.farm_controllers.OpFlagController>`: Requires an operation flag farm variable for each state and turbine, and only runs turbine models for switched-on turbines.
+* :class:`OpFlagController<foxes.models.farm_controllers.OpFlagController>`: Requires an operation flag farm variable for each state and turbine, and only runs turbine models for switched-on turbines.

 The controller is selected when constructing the algorithm object, via the parameter `farm_controller`.
 If ommited, this defaults to `basic_ctrl` which corresponds to the `BasicFarmController` in the model book.

+.. _ground-models:

 Ground models
 -------------
 Add ground effects to the wake calculation, for example the reflection from horizontal planes.

-The list of available ground model classes can be found :ref:`here in the API<foxes.models.ground_models>`.
-The following models are accessible from the :ref:`default model book<The model book>`:
+The list of available ground model classes can be found :doc:`here in the API <_autoapi/foxes/models/ground_models/index>`.
+The following models are accessible from the default model book:

 * `no_ground`: Does not add any ground effects.
 * `ground_mirror`: Adds wake reflection from a horizontal plane at zero height.